-"Expressing its appreciation to Working Group V (Insolvency Law) for its work in developing part four of the Legislative Guide on the obligations of directors in the period approaching insolvency,
+Expressing its appreciation to Working Group V (Insolvency Law) for its work in developing part four of the Legislative Guide, on the obligations of directors in the period approaching insolvency,

-- "1.
-Adopts part four of the UNCITRAL Legislative Guide on Insolvency Law, consisting of the text in document A/CN.9/WG.V/WP.113 as revised by the Working Group at its forty-third session (set forth in document A/CN.9/766) and by the Commission at its current session, 16 and authorizes the Secretariat to edit and finalize the text of part four of the UNCITRAL Legislative Guide on Insolvency Law in the light of those revisions; - "2.
-Requests the Secretary-General to publish, including electronically, the text of part four of the UNCITRAL Legislative Guide on Insolvency Law and transmit it to Governments and other interested bodies and to consider consolidating parts one to four of the Legislative Guide and publishing them, including electronically, at a future date; and - "3.
-Recommends that all States utilize the UNCITRAL Legislative Guide on Insolvency Law to assess the economic efficiency of their insolvency law regimes and give favourable consideration to the Legislative Guide when revising or adopting legislation relevant to insolvency, and invites States that have used the Guide to advise the Commission accordingly."
+1. Adopts part four of the UNCITRAL Legislative Guide on Insolvency Law, consisting of the text in document A/CN.9/WG.V/WP.113 as revised by the Working Group at its forty-third session (see A/CN.9/766) and by the Commission at its current session (see the report of the Commission on its forty-sixth session (A/68/17), para.
+202), and authorizes the Secretariat to edit and finalize the text of part four of the UNCITRAL Legislative Guide on Insolvency Law in the light of those revisions;

+2. Requests the Secretary-General to publish, including electronically, the text of part four of the UNCITRAL Legislative Guide on Insolvency Law, to transmit it to Governments and other interested bodies and to consider consolidating parts one to four of the Legislative Guide and publishing them, including electronically, at a future date;

+3. Recommends that all States utilize the UNCITRAL Legislative Guide on Insolvency Law to assess the economic efficiency of their insolvency law regimes and give favourable consideration to the Legislative Guide when revising or adopting legislation relevant to insolvency, and invites States that have used the Guide to advise the Commission accordingly.